danielsaidi/website_danielsaidi/_posts/2020/2020-01-31-present-delegating-view-controllers-in-swiftui.md

 ---
-title:  "Present delegating view controllers in SwiftUI"
+title: Present delegating view controllers in SwiftUI
 date:  2020-01-31 12:00:00 +0100
-tags:   swiftui uikit vision
+tags:  swiftui
 icon:  swift
 ---

 Presenting `UIKit` view controllers in SwiftUI is trivial, but things become more complicated when a controller communicates back through delegation.
 Since `SwiftUI` views are structs, they therefore can't be delegates.
 In this post, we'll look at one way to solve this.